saibotsivad/svelte-progress-bar/README.md

 }
 ```

-## options
+## Options

-The properties available are:
+You shouldn't need to play with these, they've been selected based on UX design expertise, but they're available if you need them:

-* `minimum` *(number, range: 0-1, default: 0.08)*: The starting percent width
-	to use when the bar starts.
+* `minimum` *(number, range: 0-1, default: 0.08)*: The starting percent width use when the bar starts.
 Starting at `0` doesn't usually look very good.
-* `maximum` *(number, range: 0-1, default: 0.994)*: The maximum percent width
-	value to use when the bar is at the end but not marked as complete.
-Letting
-	the bar stay at 100% width for a while doesn't usually look very good either.
+* `maximum` *(number, range: 0-1, default: 0.994)*: The maximum percent width value to use when the bar is at the end but not marked as complete.
+Letting the bar stay at 100% width for a while doesn't usually look very good either.
-* `intervalTime` *(number, default: 800)*: Milliseconds to wait between incrementing
-	bar width when using the `start` (auto-increment) method.
+* `intervalTime` *(number, default: 800)*: Milliseconds to wait between incrementing bar width when using the `start` (auto-increment) method.
-* `settleTime` *(number, default: 700)*: Milliseconds to wait after the `complete`
-	method is called to hide the progress bar.
-Letting it sit at 100% width for
-	a very short time makes it feel more fluid.
+* `settleTime` *(number, default: 700)*: Milliseconds to wait after the `complete` method is called to hide the progress bar.
+Letting it sit at 100% width for a very short time makes it feel more fluid.

-## methods
+## Methods

 These additional methods are available on an instantiated progress bar:

 * `start()`: Set the width to the minimum and increment until maximum width.
 * `complete()`: Set the width to `100%` and then hide after `settleTime`.
 * `reset()`: Set the width to minimum but do not start incrementing.
-* `continue()`: Start incrementing from whatever the current width is.
+* `animate()`: Start incrementing from whatever the current width is.
 * `stop()`: Stop incrementing and take no further action.
 * `setWidthRatio(ratio: number)`: Stop auto-incrementing and manually specify the width.

-## license
+## License

 Published and released under the [Very Open License](http://veryopenlicense.com).